vespa-engine/sample-apps/commerce-product-ranking/README.md

 - Label 3 is **C**omplement with 0.1 gain
 - Label 4 is **E**xact with 1 gain

-We can also try another ranking model
+We can also try another ranking model:

 <pre data-test="exec">
 $ python3 scripts/evaluate.py \